 - Buy frost proof containers if you have the choice, as you know they will withstand Irish winters.
 If you are investing money in some nice decorative container you don’t want to come out some morning in winter to a broken pot

-- Move more delicate container or pots to more sheltered spots in the garden during the winter.
+- Move more delicate containers or pots to more sheltered spots in the garden during the winter.
 This offers them a bit more protection

 - Think about drainage for your plants.
 Make sure the container you are using has adequate drainage holes.
 If it doesn’t, make sure to add some extra to ensure water can freely drain away from the roots of the plant and won’t pool up around them